czukowski/phpunit-mock-db/README.md

 interface and that of the database abstraction layer's, additionally `getDatabaseDriver` method must be implemented by the test case class, that returns an instance of that driver.

+Note: this trait doesn't consider more than one database connection to be in use.
+If it is required to have multiple database connections mocked, a custom implementation should be used instead, that either picks a correct database instance to assign the mock instance to, or one that doesn't assign the mock instance to anywhere and leaves it up to the test method.

 ### Examples:

 Return a pre-defined result set on _any_ database query: